BLCM/cabinetsorter/README.md

   - Ethel's `King Bonerfart` mod doesn't actually show the README contents, though it does link to the README.
 It should really include the whole file, given that it's just one line...
+  - GoldenGizzmo's "Super Moves™" has the trademark symbol all messed up, because we're explicitly specifying `latin` encoding but it's `utf8` in the file itself.
+Arguably we should be attempting UTF-8 opening *first*, and if that fails, fall back to latin1...

 License
 -------